 What Can Cause Resentment?

 So, where does resentment come from, anyway?
-What caused resentment for you might be very different from what caused if for someone else.
+What caused resentment for you might be very different from what caused it for someone else.
 The following are some of the most common causes of resentment.

 Inequality in Relationships

 When one person in a close relationship has more power than the other, the less powerful one may feel resentment towards their partner.
-Or, the one who has more responsibilities may feel bitter that the other person isn’t shouldering an equal share of life’s burdens.
+Or perhaps the one who has more responsibilities may feel bitter that the other person isn’t shouldering an equal share of life’s burdens.
 And even in the most loving homes, children may feel resentful that their parents get to do or have things that they aren’t allowed.
 Sometimes, there isn’t an easy way to equalize the relationship.
-However, you can get beyond the resentment if you can learn to deal with it effectively.
+However, you can get beyond the sense of resentment if you can learn to deal with it effectively.

 Abuse and Neglect

 Often, health problems can create situations where resentment crops up easily.
 Medical issues put many people in a position that requires them to do things they’d rather not do.
 Caring for someone who is sick or injured is a huge responsibility, and if the person you’re caring for you is uncooperative or unappreciative, it can be hard to take.
 In one study, caregivers of people with dementia completed resentment rating scales.
 The results showed that they were indeed resentful, and when the person they were caring for behaved in manipulative or willful ways, they were even more resentful.
+In addition, people may feel resentment if there’s an inability to cure a health problem.

 Prejudice and Discrimination